From Digital to

 Before WCI: Siloed Systems

-After WCI: Adaptive Supply Chains
+After WCI: Adaptive Supply Chain

 Although quantum advantages are provable for certain optimization problems, turning them into real business value remains challenging.
 Most current efforts focus on replacing classical MILP or QUBO solvers with quantum ones, but this approach faces inherent limitations: classical solvers are already extremely mature and most mathematical models only approximate reality.
 So any marginal improvement can easily disappear once deployed in real operations.